oscarg111/CGame-from-scratch/readme.md

 - `build` compiles the project.
 - `mygame` runs the executable after building.

+3. **Update the github**

+To update the github, add the files, commit changes, and push to origin.
+This can all be done with this command:

+git add . && git commit -m "Your commit message here" && git push origin main

 ### Note:

 Ensure that your development environment is properly configured to locate the necessary include paths and libraries stored in the `Q:/include` folder.